Postpartum Hormones: What’s Happening and 7 Ways to Heal Naturally

 Hormone imbalance 1 year after childbirth

-After one year, you may still be struggling with these symptoms due to estrogen dominance, poor liver health, blood sugar dysregulation, or from living in fight or flight for so long.
+After one year, you may still be struggling with these symptoms due to estrogen dominance, poor liver health, blood sugar dysregulation, or from living in fight or flight for so long, especially due to sleep deprivation.

 “It could take up to two years for a woman’s progesterone to normalize after each pregnancy.”